jvrsantacruz/mp3hash/README.md

 - id3v1 is 128 bytes at the end of the file starting with 'TAG'
 - id3v1 extended is 227 bytes before regular id3v1 tag starting with 'TAG+'

 total size: 128 + (227 if extended)

-id3v1 is 128 bytes at the end of the file starting with 'TAG' id3v1 extended is 227 bytes before regular id3v1 tag starting with 'TAG+'

-total size: 128 + (227 if extended)